DuoServe-MoE: Dual-Phase Expert Prefetch and Caching for LLM Inference QoS Assurance: Background and Motivation

 \subsection{Mixture of Experts and Activation Mechanism}

 \textbf{Mixture of Experts Architecture.} Mixture of Experts (MoE)\cite{fedus2022switch} is a model architecture originally introduced to tackle the challenges of efficient model parameter utilization and increased representational power.
 The core idea behind MoE is to partition the workload across multiple specialized sub-models, known as “experts.”
 The output is expressed as a weighted sum of the outputs from experts.
 Each expert produces an output based on the input, and the gate function determines the weight assigned to each expert.
 The gate function values are non-negative and sum to 1, representing the contribution of each expert to the final output.
 The gate function is typically modeled using a separate neural network.
 Gshard\cite{lepikhin2021gshard} employs a softmax function to compute the weights based on the input.
-Therefore, the MoE layer routes the input data to the most relevant experts, combining their outputs to achieve better performance.
+In current MoE LLMs, the gate usually performs Top-$k$ routing over model-specific expert pools, and some architectures further include shared experts that contribute to all tokens or are merged outside the regular routed-expert path.

-\textbf{Complexity of MoE Architecture in LLMs.} Figure \ref{Moe_arch} illustrates the structure of MoE layers in Mixtral.
-Unlike the Switch Transformer, Mixtral selects multiple experts to achieve better model accuracy.
-Mixtral uses a Top-2 mechanism, where each token activates two experts from a pool of eight.
-While this multi-expert selection enhances model performance, it also leads to challenges for the experts offloading in the inference serving system.
-In practice, both MoE-Infinity\cite{xue2024moe} and SiDA-MoE\cite{du2024sida} use an LSTM\cite{hochreiter1997long} to directly predict the activated experts of all layers at a time, achieving favorable results in networks with a top-1 expert selection mechanism.
-However, applying this method to scenarios involving multiple expert selections significantly increases the difficulty of prediction, making it less effective in such complex settings.
+\textbf{Complexity of MoE Architecture in LLMs.} Figure \ref{Moe_arch} presents a unified MoE-layer view used by modern LLMs.
+Given an input token, the gate selects Top-$k$ experts from an expert pool of size $n$, where both $n$ and $k$ are model-dependent (e.g., Top-1, Top-2, or higher).
+Some MoE variants additionally include shared experts that are not exclusively routed by the token-level Top-$k$ decision; these optional components are shown with dashed connections in Fig.~\ref{Moe_arch}.
+This heterogeneity in expert count, activated-expert count, and shared-expert design increases the complexity of expert offloading and cache scheduling in practical serving systems.

 \textbf{Popularity and Affinity in Experts Activation.} Although the activation mechanism of MoE in LLMs is becoming complex, it is not entirely random.
 Figure \ref{fig:side_by_side} shows the popularity of different expert models across different layers in Mixtral, as well as the affinity between different experts in layer 0 and layer 1.
 Yao et al.\cite{yao2024exploiting} discovered an inter-layer affinity pattern in models employing a Top-1 mechanism: when an expert is activated in one layer, specific experts in the subsequent layer are more likely to be activated.
 This inter-layer affinity still exists in models using Top-2 or higher expert selection mechanisms.
 Even with multiple experts being activated per layer, there is a recognizable pattern where certain experts are more likely to be activated in subsequent layers based on previous activations.
 This demonstrates that certain experts are more frequently activated and that there are discernible relationships between experts in consecutive layers.